calebmwelsh/AudioBot/readme.md

 ```

 2. Replace `your-discord-bot-token-here` with your actual Discord bot token.

+3. Replace `your-audio-data-directory` with an actual audio data directory you want to map to the container.

-3. Start the bot using Docker Compose:
+4. Start the bot using Docker Compose:

 ```bash
 docker-compose up -d
 ```

-4. Verify the bot is running:
+5. Verify the bot is running:

 ```bash
 docker-compose ps